Bahariya Oasis: Economy

 Agriculture is still an important source of income, though now the iron ore industry close to Bahariya provides jobs for many Wahati people.
 Recently there has also been an increase in tourism to the oasis because of antiquities (tombs, mummies and other artifacts have been discovered there), and because of the beautiful surrounding deserts.
 Wahati and foreign guides lead adventure desert tours based out of Bahariya to the surrounding White and Black deserts, and sometimes to Siwa or the southern oases.
 Tourism is a new and important source of income for locals, and it has brought an international presence to the oasis.

 Fossils

-Carcharodontosaurus and Bahariasaurus (meaning "Bahariya lizard") dinosaurs have been found in the Bahariya Formation, which date to about 95 million years ago.
-Bahariasaurus was a huge theropod, it was described by Ernst Stromer in 1934, though the type specimen was destroyed during World War II in 1944.
-In 2000, an American scientific team conducted by Joshua Smith found the remains of sauropod dinosaur, the Paralititan stromeri.
+Tameryraptor and Bahariasaurus (meaning "Bahariya lizard") as well as the holotype specimen of the famous Spinosaurus are dinosaurs which have been found in the Bahariya Formation, which date to about 95 million years ago.
+Bahariasaurus was a huge theropod and was described by Ernst Stromer in 1934, however the type specimen was destroyed during World War II in 1944.
+In 2000, an American scientific team conducted by Joshua Smith found the remains of sauropod dinosaur, Paralititan stromeri.

 The region between the Bahariya and Farafra depressions used to have volcanic activity during the Jurassic Period.
 In addition, the landscape contains some hills made of barite or calcite crystals, and also golden limestone boulders which became a sanctuary for species, such as white foxes, gazelles and rams.

-In June 2022, paleontologists reported the discovery of a 98-million-year-old type of Spinosaurus in Bahariya Oasis, which was around 20 ft in length and initially found in 2016.
+In June 2022, paleontologists reported the discovery of a 98-million-year-old type of abelisaurid in Bahariya Oasis, which was around 20 ft in length and initially found in 2016.